What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys

 \textbf{Clarity.} The Gricean Maxim of Manner advocates that one should communicate in a clear and orderly manner, and therefore we require a follow-up question to avoid obscurity and ambiguity.
-We regard \textit{Clarity} of a generated follow-up question as how well it fits in natural language, and we use an external powerful language model as an expert to provide the measurement.
-Hence, the perplexity of a generated follow-up question is calculated under a pre-trained language model and we pick DialoGPT because it's pre-trained on dialogue data.
+We regarded \textit{Clarity} of a generated follow-up question as how well it fits in natural language, and we used an external powerful language model as an expert to provide the measurement.
+Hence, the perplexity of a generated follow-up question is computed under a pre-trained language model and we pick DialoGPT given it's pre-trained on dialogue data.
 Specifically, we calculate it as follows:

 \textbf{Coherence.} A coherent conversation reflects another aspect of Manner as well.
-Following previous work \citep{bommasani2020intrinsic}, we evaluate the semantic \textit{Coherence} of generated follow-up questions to dialogue histories by predicting the probability of each generated question conditioned on the previous QA pair using the powerful language model, BERT, whose pre-training tasks include this same objective.
+Following previous work \citep{bommasani2020intrinsic}, we evaluated the semantic \textit{Coherence} of generated follow-up questions to dialogue histories by predicting the probability of each generated question conditioned on the previous QA pair using the powerful language model, BERT, whose pre-training tasks include this same objective.